iam91/formFactory/README.md

 The value of the properties is an object width two properties: `test` and `warn`.
 `test` can be a regular expression to match or a function returning boolean value.
 `warn` is a string to be showed when this rule is not satisfied.
-Some rules are provided by `formFactory`, you can use them directly:formFactory.RULES.*
+Some rules are provided by `formFactory`, you can use them directly:`formFactory.RULES.*`.

 |Rule|Description|
 |---|---|